NOTE: As of 7 Feb 2020 15:00 GMT the stream will no longer function. Thanks to those who tuned in over the years.

 SecurityCast Radio is a personal, non-commercial project.
 Feel free to tune in, but use the audio stream at your own risk.
 I'm not responsible for the content.
 You have been warned.

 The current list of podcasts that are polled for content can be found in the OPML file here.
-It's a pretty sparse piece of XML, but all of the RSS sources are listed there, so you could import all of these podcasts in to your podcatcher of choice.
+All of the RSS sources are listed there, so you could import all of these podcasts in to your podcatcher of choice.
 As long as it supports OPML import.